BARON BLOOD

 (Captain America III#20/2 (fb) - BTS) - Baron Blood became active in the frontlines in Europe, feasting upon Allied soldiers.
 Among the troops he preyed upon was the 5th infantry, including Colonel William Poprycz.
 Blood tortured Poprycz and his men, and had soon feasted upon all of them, save Poprycz himself.

 (Captain America III#20/2-21/2) - Sgt.
 Nick Fury and his Howling Commandos were sent on a mission to kill Baron Blood, but Blood brought the commandos down with a gas attack, then imprisoned them in cells with Poprycz.
 He began to torture Fury, attempting to sway him with the promise of eternal life.
-Finally, Poprycz seemd to break, and begged Blood to turn him.
-Blood complied, but when Poprycz had become a vampire, he turned on Blood and his men, killing most of them, and tore open the base's doors, driving Blood off with the sunlight.
-Poprcyz was killed by the sunlight.
-Fury and the commandos were able to escape thanks to Poprycz.
+Finally, Poprycz seemed to break, and begged Blood to turn him.
+Blood complied, but once Poprycz had become a vampire, he took advantage of Blood being temporarily called away, turned on the bunker's human guards, killing most of them, and tore open the base's doors, so the prisoners would be able to escape, despite knowing it was daytime outside.
+Poprcyz was killed by the sunlight, but Fury and the commandos were able to escape thanks to his sacrifice.

-(Captain America I#253 (fb) - BTS) - At some point, Baron Blood was slain again, but because he was a member of British aristocracy, there was some concern about the disposal of his body.
+(Captain America I#253 (fb) - BTS) - Because he was a member of British aristocracy, there was some concern about the disposal of his body.
 His body was sealed up inside of a coffin in the Tower of London with a stake in his heart, and surrounded with garlic and religious icons to prevent him from reviving until the matter could be settled.

-(Captain America I#254 (fb) - BTS) - In recent times, Dr. Jacob Cromwell, a human thrall of Dracula's, was sent to the Tower of London to revive Baron Blood.
+(Captain America I#254 (fb) - BTS) - A few years ago, Dr. Jacob Cromwell, a human thrall of Dracula's, was sent to the Tower of London to revive Baron Blood.
+Breaching the Tower's outer security with the aid of some of Dracula's vampires, Cromwell removed the stake from Blood's chest, reviving him, and replaced Blood's skeleton with an unidentified, long dead twenty-year old female (see NOTE).

 (Captain America I#253) - Montgomery brought in Captain America to help him, because he couldn't convince the authorities that Baron Blood had returned.
 Captain America soon discovered that Blood's body was missing, and stayed at Falsworth Manor while he began his search.
 Baron Blood attempted to assault the Captain while he slept, but Captain America was ready for him.
 Baron Blood summoned a horde of rats to assault the manor while they fought, and Blood managed to hypnotize Captain America, then attempted to bite him.